 Frequently Asked Questions About Ending a Relationship

-How do I know if I should end a relationship or work on it?
+How do I choose between ending a relationship or working on it?

 If problems are persistent, emotional safety is low, and there is little willingness to repair or change patterns, it may be time to consider ending the relationship.
 If both partners are open to accountability and effort, working on it may still be possible.